D-Aman-S/Regex_Checker_IEEE/README.md

 # Regex Tester

-I made this project for subssion to my intership project for IEEE.
+I made this project for submission to the intership project for IEEE.

 ## 📸